buildout/buildout.github.com/source/docs/recipe.rst

 The constructor is responsible for updating a parts options to reflect data read from other sections.
 The buildout system keeps track of whether a part specification has changed.
-A part specification has changed if it's options, after adjusting for data read from other sections, has changed, or if the recipe has changed.
+A part specification has changed if its options, after adjusting for data read from other sections, has changed, or if the recipe has changed.
 Only the options for the part are considered.
 If data are read from other sections, then that information has to be reflected in the